NXP Manufacturing data#

 • mcxw71

 For platforms that have a secure subsystem (SSS), the DAC private key can be converted to an encrypted blob.
-This blob will overwrite the DAC private key in factory data and will be imported in the SSS at initialization, by the factory data provider instance.
+This blob will overwrite the DAC private key in factory data and will be imported in the SSS by the factory data provider instance.

 The application will check at initialization whether the DAC private key has been converted or not and convert it if needed.
 However, the conversion process should be done at manufacturing time for security reasons.